nurzhanzhanuzak/eventsourcing/dev/MACOS_SETUP_NOTES.md

-This document describes how to setup MacOS with databases needed to run the test suite:
+This section describes how to setup PostgreSQL on MacOS so developers can run the test suite:

-- MySQL
-- PostgreSQL
-- Redis
-- Cassandra
-- Axon Server

-To setup MySQL:

-$ brew install mysql
-$ brew services start mysql
-$ mysql -u root
-mysql> CREATE DATABASE eventsourcing;
-mysql> CREATE USER 'eventsourcing'@'localhost' IDENTIFIED BY 'eventsourcing';
-mysql> GRANT ALL PRIVILEGES ON eventsourcing.* TO 'eventsourcing'@'localhost';

-To setup PostgreSQL:
+- install postgresl with homebrew:

 $ brew install postgresql

+- edit pg_hba.conf so that passwords are required when connecting with TCP/IP:

+$ vim /opt/homebrew/var/postgresql@14/pg_hba.conf

+# TYPE  DATABASE        USER            ADDRESS                 METHOD
+# "local" is for Unix domain socket connections only
+local   all             all                                     trust
+# IPv4 local connections:
+host    all             all             127.0.0.1/32            md5
+# IPv6 local connections:
+host    all             all             ::1/128                 md5

+- start PostgreSQL

 $ brew services start postgresql

+- use psql with the postgres database and your user to create roles for postgres and eventsourcing and database for eventsourcing
 $ psql postgres
+postgres=> CREATE ROLE postgres LOGIN SUPERUSER PASSWORD 'postgres';
 postgres=> CREATE DATABASE eventsourcing;
 postgres=> CREATE USER eventsourcing WITH PASSWORD 'eventsourcing';
 postgres=> ALTER DATABASE eventsourcing OWNER TO eventsourcing;

+- use psql with the eventsourcing user to create schema in eventsourcing database
 $ psql -U eventsourcing
 eventsourcing=> CREATE SCHEMA myschema AUTHORIZATION eventsourcing;

-Maybe also: (?)
-postgres=> CREATE ROLE postgres LOGIN SUPERUSER PASSWORD 'postgres';

-Also edit pg_hba.conf so that passwords are required when connecting with TCP/IP.

-To setup Redis:

-$ brew install redis
-$ brew services start redis

-To setup Cassandra:

-$ brew install cassandra
-$ brew services start cassandra

-If that doesn't actually start Cassandra, then try this in a terminal:
-$ cassandra -f

-To setup Axon:
-$ ./dev/download_axon_server.sh
-$ ./axonserver/axonserver.jar

-After this, the databases can be stopped with:

-$ make brew-services-stop

-The database can be started with:

-$ make brew-services-start